Basic Approach

 The ENEOS Group promotes the management of work-life balance as a way for all employees to increase their motivation and creativity and perform at their full potential.

-The Group believes that creating environments where employees accept a person’s individuality (diversity & inclusion), regardless of differences pertaining to gender, age, nationality, race, ethnicity, skin color, culture, thought, religion, belief, political opinions, sexual orientation, gender identity, presence or absence of disability, and familial or personal circumstances, and everyone is given equal opportunity (equity) will lead to the creation of new value throughout the organization and the growth of the Group.
+The Group believes that creating environments where employees accept a person’s individuality (diversity & inclusion), regardless of differences pertaining to gender, age, nationality, race, ethnicity, skin color, culture, thought, religion, belief, political opinions, sexual orientation, gender identity, gender expression, presence or absence of disability, and familial or personal circumstances, and everyone is given equal opportunity (equity) will lead to the creation of new value throughout the organization and the growth of the Group.

 Based on this belief, we have stipulated basic principles for the establishment of a healthy work environment in the Group Code of Conduct, and we implement various measures accordingly.